+40.735.525.710 reservations@travelmaker.ro

 Little by little Eastern European countries started to adopt and adapt these celebrations.

-Sibiu Christmas Market
+Sibiu, Romania Christmas Market

-The first Christmas Market in Romania was held in Sibiu, in 2007 when the city was the European Capital of Culture.
+The first Romania Christmas Market was held in Sibiu, in 2007 when the city was the European Capital of Culture.
 It was the first of its kind in Romania and inspired by Viennese Christmas markets, being a project developed by the Social Attaché of the Austrian Embassy in Romania.
-It was organized in the Small Square with small stalls, a small stage, and an area dedicated to children, having several mechanical attractions installed there.
+It was organized in a Small Square with small stalls, a small stage, and an area dedicated to children, having several mechanical attractions installed there.
 One year later, the market was held in the “Large Square” with a larger number of stalls and a bigger stage where Christmas carols concerts were held.

 It was the first Christmas Market in Romania and soon other Christmas markets were organized across the country.
-In 2012, the Sibiu Christmas market was included in the top “15 Of the Most Beautiful Christmas Markets in Europe”.
+In 2012, the Sibiu Christmas market was included in the top “15 Of The Most Beautiful Christmas Markets in Europe“.

 Tours with TravelMaker that include Sibiu